arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73023260-ff648300-3ddf-11ea-9961-0b7cd6399caa.png" width="500" />

 It's not pretty, but it's a start!
 Open the page in your editor, change some text and save.
 Your browser should reload with your new text.

+### Routing

 Open up `web/src/Routes.js` and take a look at the route that was created:

     <Route path="/" page={HomePage} name="home" />